sourcebroker/imageopt/README.rst

 Technical notes
 ---------------

-* For FAL files only file that are in "sys_file_processedfile" are optimized.
-Table "sys_file_processedfile" has  been extended with "tx_imageopt_optimized" field.
+* For FAL only files that are in "sys_file_processedfile" are optimized.
+Table "sys_file_processedfile" has  been extended with field "tx_imageopt_optimized".
 If file has been optimised then the field "tx_imageopt_optimized" is set to 1.

   You can reset the "tx_imageopt_optimized" flag with command:
   ::

     php ./typo3/cli_dispatch.phpsh extbase imageopt:resetoptimizationflagforfal

+  This can be handy for testing purposes.

 * If you optimize files from folders then if file has been optimized it gets "executed" persmission bit.
 So for most cases its 664 on the beginning and 744 after optimization.
 The "execution" bit is the way script knows which files